 So stop thinking that you’re not good enough.

-So, to overcome your weakness:
+To overcome your weakness:

 1. Define your weakness.